Rhynie, Aberdeenshire

-The Rhynie Chert is named after the village as well as the fossil plant genus Rhynia.
-The Rhynie Chert is a sediment deposited in the Devonian period, a specimen of which contained the oldest fossil insect in the world (Rhyniognatha hirsti).
+The Rhynie Chert is named after the village, as is the fossil plant genus Rhynia.
+The Rhynie Chert is a sediment deposited in the Devonian period, contained important fossils that shows land ecosystem of the Devonian.

 The missionary, teacher and chocolatier Alexander Murdoch Mackay was born in Rhynie on 13 October 1849.

 Etymology

-The name Rhynie may involve an early Pictish rīg meaning "a king" (c.f.
-Gaelic ríg/rí; c.f.
-Welsh rhi).
+The name Rhynie may involve an early Pictish rīg meaning "a king" (cf. Gaelic ríg/rí; cf. Welsh rhi).